flaturtha/CharlieChan/_short-stories/gypsys-warning.md

 "What was in the confounded letter?"

 "Ah!
 I've often wondered if the materialistic part of the story would have been any different if Webster had read it at the petrol-station.
-Whether that devastating secret of his would have been revealed to the world--"
+Whether that devastating secret of his would have been revealed to the world --- "

 "What was in the letter?"

-"We never traced the gipsy, of course, and--"
+"We never traced the gipsy, of course, and --- "

 "I'll give you one more chance," said Beverley, beginning to pull off his coat, "before we make a rough-house of it.
 What was in the letter?"